jillesvangurp/kotlin-vega-dsl/README.md

 vega-embed, which is a kotlin-js library.
 You could probably get it working as part of node.js as well and probably there is a web assembly compatible way of doing this as well.

 To facilitate embedding in javascript, some minimal type mapping for the embed function in vega-embed is bundled.
+Here's an example from the demo module on how you could use that with Kotlin's html DSL in kotlin-js.

 ```kotlin
 fun TagConsumer<*>.addSpec(spec: VegaEmbeddable) {